 Our Business Processes

 A true pioneer in sustainable business practices, NEB established the first shipping box recycling program over thirty-five years ago.
-Still in practice today in the U.S. and internationally, the program diverts cardboard and polystyrene from landfills.
+More recently, NEB partnered with TemperPack® to introduce the ClimaCell® cooler – a 100% recyclable alternative to expanded polystyrene packaging for cold chain shipping.
 In 1987, as part of an effort to minimize fuel consumption and shipping costs, NEB introduced its freezer program, consolidating shipments and freezer utilization costs and providing on-demand molecular biology reagents in academic and research centers across the globe.
 All publications, including manuals, datacards and marketing materials, are printed on recycled paper.
 In addition, the NEB Catalog & Technical Reference is printed on Forest Stewardship Council® (FSC) certified, 30% post-consumer recycled paper, reducing the need for trees, decreasing energy consumption and saving landfill space.
 The NEB Catalog is also the first CarbonNeutral® certified catalog produced in the United States (view the press release).
 The NEB mail list is carefully monitored for returned mail to help reduce the volume of printed materials; the use of e-invoices also helps to decrease paper usage.
 The extensive in-house recycling program includes paper, plastics, expanded polystyrene, glass, aluminum, batteries and electronics.

 Global Conservation and Awareness